AlpAydinoglu/cdesign/Extended/controller_design/high_dimensional/readme.txt

--high_dimensional.m is used to generate the controller -sys_affine.m is used to check the controller on the LCS
+-high_dimensional.m is used to generate the controller -run_CS.m is used to check the controller on the LCS